simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 Note that this feature may break the current implementation of the DPOR reduction technique.

-The ``model-check/visited`` item is the maximum number of states,, which are stored in memory.
+The ``model-check/visited`` item is the maximum number of states, which are stored in memory.
 If the maximum number of snapshotted state is reached, some states will be removed from the memory and some cycles might be missed.
 Small values can lead to incorrect verifications, but